-- Be an appointed tri-campus faculty member at the University of Toronto Rotman School of Management, Psychology Department, or the Rotman Research Institute at Baycrest Hospital
+- Be an appointed faculty member at the University of Toronto Graduate Department of Management or Graduate Department of Psychology.
+This includes graduate faculty from all campuses (Mississauga, Scarborough, & St. George) and has special support from the Rotman Research Institute at Baycrest Hospital.

 Please note that not everyone will be matched with an SROP student.
 We have 15 student spots and expect considerably more faculty interest.
 We would like to put the names of mentors who are not matched with a student on a list of “Supportive Faculty” to showcase the overall strength of our values regarding racial justice.

 Expectations for Faculty

 The SROP will be operated remotely in Summer 2022.
 However, we will ask you if you would prefer to do in-person supervision, and if a student is matched with you who also indicated they would prefer in-person supervision, then we are going to try to accommodate these cases, at least for local students.

 The biggest part of the SROP is a small research project in the social sciences that SROP Students conduct in collaboration with a faculty mentor over the course of 8 weeks, from June 6 to July 29, 2022.

 As a member of your lab, the SROP Student will have 20 hours per week to devote to their research project.
 The SROP Student’s Mentor is expected to provide direct mentorship to the student (e.g., weekly one-on-one meetings) and to generally know how the research project is progressing.